clementw168/Imbalanced-Quickdraw/README.md

 Ensemble methods are powerful tools as well.
 If I had the time I would have tried to use distillation on my ensemble model as it is much more satisfaying to have a good accuracy with smaller models.

 I also had the occasion to try more original methods such as **Semi-supervised training with Noisy student learning**, **Few shot learning** and LDA/Gradient Boosting with a deep feature extractor.
-I was sort of mitigated between trying something new with low chances to improve my score and trying to keep trying to find better hyperparameters.
-I am glad to have chosen to try many different techniques.
+I was sort of mitigated between trying something new with low chances to improve my score and trying to find better hyperparameters.
+I am glad to have chosen to try as many different approches as possible.